 Blue came second in my made-up survey.
 People kept saying “trustworthy” and “reliable”.
 A bit boring, but fair.

 My dad’s mate Colin always wears blue.
 Navy jumpers, blue jeans, blue everything.
 They’ve been mates for 40 years.
 Maybe that’s why.
-Blue says, “I’m not going anywhere.”
+Blue represents loyalty and dependability, the kind of friend who says, “I’m not going anywhere.”

 Not exciting like yellow.
 But solid.
 Like a proper friendship should be.